-Expansion of the distribution network
+1. Expansion of the distribution network

-With the aim of bringing OKO's insurance services to more regions of Mali and of covering a larger number of farmers.
+This activity had an objective of bringing OKO's insurance services to more regions of Mali and of covering a larger number of farmers.
 ADA's support made it possible to expand the network to two additional areas, recruit new agents and create new partnerships with two local microfinance institutions (MFIs) Baobab and Nyesiguiso.
-OKO's services consist of four elements:
+OKO's ser-vices consist of four elements: